QUT-AMS/Constitution/README.md

 - **16.3** Until a new Executive Member is elected at a GM, the President (or in their absence, the Vice-President) becomes responsible for either exercising or delegating the responsibilities of the vacant position.
 - **16.4** An executive member who fails to fulfill their required duties will be subject to the following process:
   - **16.4.1** Exec will be given the opportunity to explain their position, request a temporary leave of absence, or be reassigned to another role.
-  - **16.4.2** Exec is made aware of the breach and given two weeks to respond
+  - **16.4.2** Exec is made aware of the breach and given two weeks to respond.
   - **16.4.3** Exec will attend a meeting with either the President or Vice President.
 - **16.5** If there is no response or resolution, the exec must voluntarily resign.
   - **16.5.1** Following that, an SGM is called and a motion moved for their removal.
 - **16.6** An executive member who has extended absences of two weeks of inactivity without communication may:
   - **16.6.1** Have a check-in to see if they need additional support.
-  - **16.6.2** Lead to reassignment of their responsibilities
+  - **16.6.2** Lead to reassignment of their responsibilities.
-  - **16.6.3** Further consequences as outlined in clause 16.4
+  - **16.6.3** Further consequences as outlined in clause 16.4.
-  - **16.6.4** If a newly elected club executive does not have a membership before March of the year following the AGM it will lead to further consequences as outlined in clause 15.4
+  - **16.6.4** If a newly elected club executive does not have a membership before March of the year following the AGM it will lead to further consequences as outlined in clause 15.4.

 <a name="interpretation-of-the-constitution"></a>
 ## 17. Interpretation of the Constitution